Offers for school places

 Accepting or refusing a place

 Once you get your offer you need to decide if you want to accept or refuse the school place.
+You should accept or refuse directly with the school we offered you.

 You’ll be able to find how to do this in the next steps guide published on offer day.